When

 Your hotel for Christmas in Catalonia

-If you are looking for hotels for Christmas in Catalonia, we invite you to stay at the hotel Mas de Torrent, where you will experience an unforgettable Christmas with the best traditions in an idyllic setting.
+If you are looking for hotels to spend Christmas in Catalonia, we invite you to stay at the hotel Mas de Torrent, where you will experience an unforgettable Christmas with the best traditions in an idyllic setting.

 In the restaurant of our 5-star hotel and spa you can enjoy exclusive Christmas Eve, Christmas and New Year's Eve menus, including the typical escudella, St. Stephen's cannelloni, nougat and other Christmas sweets.
-We also have a children's menu designed especially for the little ones.
+We also offer a New Year’s Brunch to kick off the year with a complete and delicious breakfast.

-Book your stay at Mas de Torrent and enjoy Christmas with your family!
+Book your Christmas stay at Mas de Torrent!